shniubobo/sequoia/README.md

 This crate
-aims to provide a complete implementation of OpenPGP as defined by RFC 4880 as well as several extensions (e.g., RFC 6637, which describes ECC cryptography for OpenPGP, and RFC 4880bis, the draft of the next OpenPGP standard).
+aims to provide a complete implementation of OpenPGP as defined by RFC 4880 as well as several extensions (e.g., RFC 6637, which describes ECC cryptography for OpenPGP, and RFC 9580, the next OpenPGP standard).
 This includes support for unbuffered message processing.

 The [openpgp](./openpgp) crate tries hard to avoid dictating how